SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/visibleintask.md

 uid: visibleintask
 title: visibleintask
 keywords: mdoprovider mdo provider visibleintask
-description: Visible in list for tasks: places where task button can appear. so.generated: true so.topic: reference so.envir: onsite, online
+description: Visible in list for tasks - places where task button can appear. so.generated: true so.topic: reference so.envir: onsite, online